With all the incredible effects of moringa powder, it’s not shocking that some out there use Moringa Oleifera to help with their thyroid hormones.

 What is the difference between Hyperthyroidism and Hypothyroidism?

-Both of these have to do with an impairment in the thyroid gland.
+Both of these conditions are related to dysfunction in the thyroid gland.

 What is hypothyroidism

-Those experiencing hypothyroidism (underactive thyroid gland) will see the effects of weight gain, constipation, feelings of being cold, lack of excess water with decreased sweating, fatigue, and a possible change in voice and cholesterol levels.
+Those with hypothyroidism (underactive thyroid gland) may notice symptoms such as weight gain, constipation, sensitivity to cold, reduced sweating, fatigue, and potential changes in voice and cholesterol levels.

-On the other end, some will experience respiratory and cardiovascular activities.
+On the other hand, others may experience respiratory and cardiovascular issues.

-A couple of causes, like iodine deficiency, will show effects through the swelling of the thyroid gland, also known as GOITER.
+Certain causes, such as iodine deficiency, manifest as the enlargement of the thyroid gland, known as goiter.

-When you are experiencing low levels of thyroid hormones, the pituitary and hypothalamus produce more TSH to stimulate the thyroid gland.
+When you are experiencing low thyroid hormone levels, the pituitary and hypothalamus increase TSH production to stimulate the thyroid gland.
+Unfortunately, adequate thyroid function is challenging without iodine, leading to thyroid enlargement.

 Hashimoto’s thyroiditis is an autoimmune thyroid disease in which your body’s immune system slowly destroys the thyroid gland.